 A satin finish is perfect for use on a variety of areas such as siding, porch ceilings, overhangs, window sills, and more.

-Because it is slightly shiny, it does highlight imperfections more than a matte or eggshell; however, this highly durable paint is much easier to clean and resists peeling and mildew.
+Because it is slightly shiny, it does highlight imperfections more than a flat; however, this highly durable paint is much easier to clean and resists dirt, peeling, and mildew.
+That’s why it is our recommended sheen for exterior paint.

 Further reading: you’ll love these exterior home remodel ideas!